ArangoDB-Community/arangox/README.md

 "not authorized to execute this request"
 ```

-The header value is obfuscated in the transfomed requests returned by arangox, for
+The header value is obfuscated in transfomed requests returned by arangox, for
 obvious reasons:

 ```elixir